-Wet Blocking: Wash or submerge your item completely in water.
+Wet Blocking: Wash or submerge your item entirely in water.
 Roll out and towel dry.
 Pin down to a blocking board or lay flat on a towel.
 Let the item air day.

 Steam Blocking: Lay the item down on a flat surface.
 Cover your item with a wet towel.
 Using an iron or steamer slowly press against the wet washcloth to create steam.
-Shape your item as your go.
+Shape your item as you go.
 Let dry.
-This method is recommend for natural yarn products versus acrylic yarn.
+This method is recommended for natural yarn products versus acrylic yarn.

 Spray Blocking: Lay item flat on a towel or blocking board.
 Spray with a water bottle while shaping as you go.
 You may pin to a blocking board if you’d like.
 Let dry.

 YOU ARE DONE!